 The unit has a stainless steel finishing, which doesn’t scratch easily, compared to other gas cooktops.
 The control knobs always feel solid and very responsive to every turn.

-The Empava 30″ Stainless Steel has buttons that give you unlimited control over the burners, and have an output range of between 3,000 and 12,000 BTUs.
-You can use either natural gas or propane on this cooking unit.
+The buttons give you unlimited control over the burners and have an output range of between 4,000 and 12,000 BTUs.

 The designers of this cooktop have your safety in their minds; that’s why they have fitted it with an auto shut-off safety sensor.
 The sensor prevents gas from flowing when you are not using the unit.